 Essentially, I “gamed the system.”
 I knew my budget, and I knew what kind of interest rates I could get because I knew my credit score.
 I ended up getting the $12,000 of dealer rebates off the purchase price of the vehicle, and I ended up saving more than if I had purchased the loan directly with a line of credit from AAA.
 Ultimately, I ended up paying almost $10,000 less than I would have if I had taken the 0% interest loan.

-So in today’s marketplace, what’s the cheapest way to buy a new car?
+So in today’s marketplace, how can you get a new car cheaper?
 It may not the 0% interest rate, at least not by the numbers with which I was working.
 It’s not even going to the bank or credit union and borrowing 1.9% or whatever interest rate you can get.
-That’s not the cheapest.
-My friend, Clay McGee, gave me this idea in my podcast.
+That’s clearly not the best deal.
+Clay gave me this idea in my podcast.
 I tested it, and he was right!
 The cheapest way to buy a new car, at least for me, was to take the maximum rebates with the highest interest rate and then refinance the loan through my local institution.

-Stay with us in this Personal Finance for the Business Owner Series as we leave transportation and head over to lodging… specifically, how you, the business owner, should buy a house.
+Stay with us in this Personal Finance for the Business Owner Series as we leave transportation and head over to lodging… specifically, how much you, the business owner, should spend a house and how to pick a mortgage type.